isc-projects/bind9/doc/notes/notes-current.rst

 New Features
 ~~~~~~~~~~~~

-- Internal data structures maintained for each cache database are now
-  grown incrementally when they need to be expanded.
-This helps maintain
-  a steady response rate on a loaded resolver while these internal data
-  structures are resized. :gl:`#2941`

 - New finer-grained ``update-policy`` rule types,
   ``krb5-subdomain-self-rhs`` and ``ms-subdomain-self-rhs``, were added.
   These rule types restrict updates to SRV and PTR records so that their